ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_049/Transcripts/Prose/gs049-1_ActInf GuestStream 049.1 ~  Clickbait, consciousness science, and responsible journalism.m4a.sentences.csv_transcript.md

 Well, I'm going to give kind of the stock answer, which is that you want to have objective measures that are valid and reliable, but the big one is falsifiability and that's any student of science going back to grade school is going to learn a little bit about that, which is that: if you've got a theory or you've got a hypothesis about how, let's say, the brain generates consciousness -- or even going back to just correlates, just like, which bits of the brain are correlated in their activity with whether you're more conscious or less conscious.
 So let's keep it really very basic.
 You need to have it be falsifiable.
 You need to say it's this area of the brain that will correlate and not that area of the brain.
-And the recognition that an absence of evidence is not evidence of absence is also really crucial to this idea, which is that just because I failed to measure a correspondence between the activity and the bit of the brain, that I hypothesized and some measure of awareness that I get from self report doesn't mean that that area of the brain isn't doing the work.
+And the recognition that an absence of evidence is not evidence of absence is also really crucial to this idea, which is that just because I failed to measure a correspondence between the activity and the bit of the brain, that I hypothesized and some measure of awareness that I get from self report, doesn't mean that that area of the brain isn't doing the work.
 It just means that our machines are terrible or that our measure sucks.

 And honestly, despite the state of the art measurements that we do have, we have millimeter level precision in humans, we have cellular level precision in non-human animals, we can record a lot of stuff, and we have a lot of really fancy machine learning algorithms to help us extract what that stuff means.
 To go from super high dimensional noisy data, down to something that we can maybe make the argument is interpretable.